PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/tutorial_lr.md

 		Molecules L_bound L(t!1).T(l!1)
 	end observables

-## Simulation methods

-BNG supports simulation with Ordinary Differential Equation (ODE) and with Stochastic Simulation Algorithm (SSA, also called Gillespie algorithm).
-The method is passed in as argument `method=>"ode"` or `method=>"ssa"`.
- - ODE: When simulating a system, we need to define how the system evolve through time.
-In *continuous* simulation of chemical reactions, the state of the system can be reported given any point in time.
-The reactions rules specifies the rate of change for concentration of the involved species, and they are differential equations.
-For example, d[L]/dt=k2[L.T] - k1[L][T].[^Schwartz14]
- - SSA: When simulate the change of the system through time, we define states of the system.
-Transition can happen between states that differ by one reaction event.
-We track the *discrete* amount of each reactants and simulate the system via transition of the states[^Schwartz17].
-For example, the state can transit from [#L=100, #T=50, #L.T=0] to [#L=99, #T=49, #L.T=1], with probability determined both by reaction rate k_lr_bind and the the number of ways to choose the L and T molecules.[^Schwartz17] For using SSA, the measurement of abundance of molecules should actually be number of molecule instead of concentration.

 ## Specifying simulation commands

 And now we are ready to simulate.
 Add the `generate network` and `simulate` command outside of your model specification.
 We will specify three arguments:

 **Method**.
 We will use `method=>"ode"` in all the tutorials, but you could also try `method=>"ssa"`.
+We will expand on that later.
 Note that `method=>"ssa"` will be slower for models that are more complex, because it simulates every reaction event while ode only cares about concentrations at each time step.

 **Time span**.`t_end`, the simulation duration.
 BNG simulation time is unitless; for simplicity we define all time units to be second.